AI @ Morgan Stanley

 2023 Q4

-Morgan Stanley highlighted generative AI's potential to augment or automate job roles and tasks, with the caution that forecasting labor displacement remains difficult.
+Morgan Stanley highlighted generative AI's potential to augment and automate job roles while noting challenges in forecasting labor displacement.

 2023 Q3

-Morgan Stanley began AI adoption focusing on helping financial advisors understand client needs using data analytics and machine learning to personalize experiences.
+Morgan Stanley invested in AI to help financial advisors better understand client needs and utilized data analytics and machine learning for personalized advice.